Songmu/jfill/README.md

 ## Description

-fill the command line from json via STDIN and exec the command
+Assemble command using JSON via STDIN and execute it

 ## Synopsis